zodb/relstorage/README.txt

         adapter will drop existing SQL database connections and make new connections when ZODB starts a new transaction.

+``ro-replica-conf``
+        Like the ``replica-conf`` option, but the referenced text file provides a list of database replicas to use only for read-only load connections.
+This allows RelStorage to load objects from read-only database replicas, while using read-write replicas for all other database interactions.

+        If this option is not provided, load connections will fall back to the replica pool specified by ``replica-conf``.
+If ``ro-replica-conf`` is provided but ``replica-conf`` is not, RelStorage will use replicas for load connections but not for other database interactions.

+        Note that if read-only replicas are asynchronous, the next interaction after a write operation might not be up to date.
+        When that happens, RelStorage will log a "backward time travel" warning and clear the ZODB cache to prevent consistency errors.
+        This will likely result in temporarily reduced performance as the ZODB cache is repopulated.

 ``replica-timeout``
         If this option has a nonzero value, when the adapter selects a replica other than the primary replica, the adapter will